Topological string amplitudes for the local half K3 surface: Introduction

 For toric Calabi--Yau threefolds, the construction of topological string amplitudes has been well understood.
-One can use the topological vertex formalism\cite{Aganagic:2003db} to construct the all-genus partition function as a sum over partitions on the A-model side.
-The remodeling B-model conjecture\cite{Bouchard:2007ys}, extended from the topological recursion for matrix models\cite{Eynard:2007kz}, enables us to generate the amplitudes recursively with respect to the genus on the B-model side\cite{Eynard:2010dh,Eynard:2010vd}.
-Indeed, for toric local del Pezzo surfaces, topological string amplitudes have been studied both in the former approach \cite{Konishi:2003qq} and in the latter approach \cite{Bouchard:2008gu, Manabe:2009sf}.
+One can use the topological vertex formalism \cite{Aganagic:2003db} to construct the all-genus partition function as a sum over partitions on the A-model side.
+The ``remodeling the B-model'' conjecture \cite{Bouchard:2007ys}, which is based on the topological recursion for matrix models \cite{Eynard:2007kz}, enables us to generate the amplitudes on the B-model side recursively with respect to the genus \cite{Eynard:2010dh,Eynard:2010vd}.
+Indeed, for toric local del Pezzo surfaces, topological string amplitudes have been studied both in the former approach \cite{Konishi:2003qq} and in the latter approach \cite{Brini:2008rh,Bouchard:2008gu,Manabe:2009sf}.
 For non-toric Calabi--Yau threefolds, however, such a universal prescription is lacking at present.
 The purpose of this paper is to formulate a method of constructing the topological string amplitudes for the most general local $\frac{1}{2}$K3 surface.